 False guilt (Mommy Guilt) has three entirely different sources than authentic guilt from conviction:

-- The Accuser – In Scripture, the evil one is repeatedly referred to as the “accuser.”
+- The Accuser – In Scripture, the evil one is repeatedly called the “accuser.”
 Think about that word “accuser” for a second….
 Satan has no real power over us so his greatest weapon is deception.

 - Unrealistic Expectations – Whether it is judgement from others, or even the false representation of social media, we let uninspired voices define an unspoken standard for motherhood.

-As I wrote in my post The Kind of Mom I NEVER Want to Be, there is not one way to be a godly parent.
+As I wrote in my post The Kind of Mom I NEVER Want to Be, there is not just one way parent.
 God directs us each specifically in our parenting because He has given us different children with individual needs.
 Instead of submitting our choices and concerns to the Lord we often look to others for affirmation, only increasing the heavy burden of false guilt on our shoulders.

 - Personal Standards – When we don’t live up to our own personal standards and aspirations, we become our own source of false guilt.
 My husband almost daily reminds me that I am my own worst enemy because I am so hard on myself, often subscribing to standards God never set for me in the first place.